-Creating a Google Plus page and utilizing Google Authorship can help Google connect your online content with your real-life identity and brand.
+Creating a Google+ profile page can help Google connect your online content with your real-life identity and brand.

 Business directories want you to submit important information about your business, such as your BUSINESS NAME, ADDRESS, and PHONE NUMBER.
 This important business information is commonly referred to and abbreviated as “NAP” information in the marketing world.
 This type of business information is commonly called a “CITATION” when it appears online in business directories and other websites.
 The most important part of utilizing business directories is to keep your business information (NAP) the same on all of them.
 For example, let’s say your business address is “4321 University Street” and you use that address when creating your listing in a business directory.
 Don’t submit your information as “4321 University St.” or “4321 University St” when you create listings in other directories, try to use the EXACT same NAP format of “4321 University Street” in ALL of the directories.
 The same advice applies to your business phone number too.
 Try to keep your business information as uniform as possible for the best long-term results.